daniil-shmelev/EES-Neural-SDEs/README.md

 applied to SDEs.
 - `convergence.py` reproduces an example from the paper "Runge-Kutta methods for rough differential equations" (Redmann & Riedel, 2020) concerning convergence rates of RDE schemes.
 We apply this example to test the convergence rates of EES(2,5).
-In addition to the discretisation error, we evaluate the error in recovering the initial condition, y_0.
+In addition to the discretisation error, we evaluate the error in recovering the initial condition y_0.
+- The directory `examples` contains two examples of Neural SDEs trained using Reversible Heun and EES(2,5).